 Join one of our regular webinars.
 These are an opportunity to hear more about how a Time for Care programme can benefit your practices and federation, about how the General Practice Improvement Leader Programme could benefit clinicians and managers in your area.

-Change leaders often feel isolated, particularly in primary care, where there are relatively few people skilled in improvement science and transformational change.
+Change leaders often feel isolated, particularly in primary care, where there are relatively few people skilled in improvement science and change.
 Having received initial training in improvement science, many do not have other opportunities to maintain or grow their skills.
 Recruiting and mentoring others is hard work.